jeffreyleblanc/base-web-frontend/notes/npm.md

 * `npm install PKG` in the local project at `./node_modules`
 * `npm install -g PKG` within `/usr/local/...`

+Some other `npm install` options:

+* `--save-exact`: use exact version numbers
+* TODO: fill in more common options

 The basic structure of a project is:

 ```sh